 I've been reading Hemingway's "Across The River And Into The Trees," for this edition of Novel Food.
-Hemingway's novel is set mostly in Venice and it seems to me that a plateful of risi e bisi will make a very nice accompaniment to my reading endeavor.
-Of course, none of the the characters in the novel eat risotto.
-They tackle a huge lobster served with mayonnaise, and they order scaloppine, and cauliflower and mashed potatoes and lots of wine.
-As is usual with Hemingway, there's lots of alcohol making the rounds, and lots of guns and war stories and hunting and eating of game.
-The characters are in and out of Harry's Bar, and there's one lively passage in which the protagonist visits a Venetian market and orders about a dozen fresh oysters.
-He shucks them in masterful strokes and eats them on the spot... savoring their seawater liquor...
-Probably very good for his libido.
-Hemingway knew about stuff like that.
-Well, for now, I'll stick to risi e bisi and I'll have a vicarious order of everything else on the side.
+Hemingway's novel is set mostly in Venice and it seems to me that a plateful of Risi e Bisi will make a very nice accompaniment to my reading endeavours.
+Of course, not a single character in the novel eats risotto (or risi e bisi).
+They tackle huge lobsters served with mayonnaise, they order scaloppine, and cauliflower and mashed potatoes and lots of wine.
+As is usual with Hemingway, there's lots of alcohol making the rounds, and lots of guns and war stories and hunting and eating of freshly killed animals.

 Venetians cook risi e bisi to a consistency that's somewhere between a soup and a risotto.
-It's served especially on April 25th, to celebrate the feast day of St. Mark, the city's patron saint.
-Here's how I cook this Venetian treat:
+Call it a thick soup and eat it with a spoon.
+This dish is served especially on the 25th of April to celebrate the feast day of St. Mark, the city's patron saint.
+Here's how I cook Risi e Bisi, a Venetian treat:

-5 or 6 cups chicken broth (or as needed)
+8 cups vegetable broth (or as needed)

 3 tablespoons olive oil

-1 onion, chopped well
+1 small onion, chopped well

 2 celery ribs, chopped well